S-Ashcroft/S-Ashcroft.github.io/aboutus.md

 **Sam Ashcroft**
 _BSc(Hons) AFHEA_

 Sam has taught Research Methods and Statistics at University for three years.
-Sam teaches ten hours of lab-based research methods each week.
-He is an accredited Associate Fellow of the Higher Education Academy, which recognises excellence in teaching practice.
+He teaches ten hours of lab-based research methods each week.
+Sam is an accredited Associate Fellow of the Higher Education Academy, which recognises excellence in teaching practice.

 Sam is completing a PhD using computer-based research, involving psychophysiological measures and experiments he coded in Python and PsychoPy.
-Sam holds an Undergraduate degree in Psychology with International Study (BSc with Honours).
+He holds an Undergraduate degree in Psychology with International Study (BSc with Honours).
 He has also been a research assistant and research intern on a large number of university-level projects.

 Sam is enthusiastic about data science and coding; he is the President of the University Data Science Society and co-organises the local branch of a national coding organisation called CodeUp.
 For more information about Sam, visit my [LinkedIn Page](https://www.linkedin.com/in/samashcroft/)